friday27/backend-dev/leetcode_note.md

 1030\.
 Matrix Cells in Distance Order (To be improved)
 1035\.
 Uncrossed Lines **(Study: DP!)**
 1046\.
 Last Stone Weight (To be improved)
+1047\.
+Remove All Adjacent Duplicates In String
+1051\.
+Height Checker
 1078\.
 Occurrences After Bigram
 1089\.
 Duplicate Zeros (To be improved)
+1103\.
+Distribute Candies to People
 1108\.
 Defanging an IP Address
 1122\.
 Relative Sort Array
 1128\.
 Number of Equivalent Domino Pairs